-We and the selling securityholders have agreed to indemnify the underwriters and their controlling persons against certain liabilities, including liabilities under the Securities Act.
-If we and the selling securityholders are unable to provide this indemnification, we and the selling securityholders will contribute to payments the underwriters and their controlling persons may be required to make in respect of those liabilities.
+We have agreed to indemnify the underwriters and their controlling persons against certain liabilities, including liabilities under the Securities Act.
+If we are unable to provide this indemnification, we will contribute to payments the underwriters and their controlling persons may be required to make in respect of those liabilities.